coderthegreat2/pokecrystal/README.md

 # Pokémon Crystal [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Crystal.
+This is a disassembly of my Pokémon Crystal romhack based on the dissasembly by pret.

+It adds new features such as but not limited to:

+- the physical/special split
+- the fairy type
+- a move relearner
+- the removal of overworld poison damage
+- colors for each type of pokeball

+This romhack is a WIP and may contain bugs.

 It builds the following ROMs: